How to Build a Culture That is Rich in Recognition

 Recognition that arrives months after the job is done, is not nearly as meaningful as recognition received promptly.
 The longer it takes for leaders or management to recognize employees, the less likely employees will see the affirmations as authentic.
 Consider employee recognition a priority and have formal systems in place, so make hay while the sun shines.

 Be a Part of Their World

 Everyone has their own preference when it comes to giving and receiving appreciation.
 Management should understand the primary language of appreciation of every individual.
 And then recognize them accordingly.
-Beyond a bonus or a raise, consider customized virtual gift cards, meal cards, multi-purpose benefit cards, as it is a well-known fact that employees prefer to be recognized with gift cards instead of cash.
-Offering curated experiences is the best way to recognize honest efforts by employees and incentivize positive workplace behavior.
+Beyond a bonus or a raise, consider customized virtual gift cards, meal benefit, multi-purpose benefit cards, as it is a well-known fact that employees prefer to be recognized with gift cards instead of cash.
+Offering curated experiences is the best way to recognize honest efforts by employees and incentives positive workplace behavior.